 First of all, move all the empty baskets and shelves inside the cabinet into another room or the balcony.
 Then, fill a bowl with lukewarm water and add a dishwashing spray to it.
 Dip a cloth or sponge into the solution, squeeze and clean the inside of every China dish that may be sticky.

-With a steam cleaner, clean the shelves for food crumbs and dust.
+When using steam to clean the shelves for food crumbs and dust.
 Be careful, especially when going over the corners.
 Furthermore, sprinkle baking soda on honey, jelly spots, or other food residues.
 Remove the dirt with a paper towel soaked in warm water and let it rest for a few seconds on the wooden surface.
 Then, use a scraper to remove the most stubborn sticky food residues.

 If there is any glass surface, use a specific detergent to make it perfectly clear.
 Otherwise, mix vinegar and water for great results.
 Be careful- let it dry completely before moving on.